 - Contact local family history societies in the Black Country/Birmingham area (e.g. the Birmingham and Midland Society for Genealogy); also surname special interest groups for Grady/O’Grady.

-- Visit the Birmingham Archives and the Black Country Museum, specifically to look for documents from the Black Country glassmaking industry – are there apprenticeship records for Luke O’Grady or is he otherwise mentioned?
+- Visit the Birmingham Archives, Black Country Museum, and Broadfield House Glass Museum in Stourbridge, specifically to look for documents from the Black Country glassmaking industry – are there apprenticeship records for Luke O’Grady or is he otherwise mentioned?

 - Visit New York to try and find out what happened to “Germanic Luke” [O']Grady who became an American citizen in 1894.